abbrev/uartty/README.md

 ## Introduction

-UARTTY is a UART driver for the AVR ATMEGA328P with built-in support for basic TTY features, such as canonical line editing.
+UARTTY is a UART driver for the AVR ATMEGA328P with built-in support for basic TTY features, such as line editing.

-__Important note:__ UARTTY has not been tested!
-It is currently alpha quality!

 ## Features